A long slog on a very muddy downhill through the Pirongia Forest culminated in a road walk to a trail angel’s garage.

 The end of the trail brought us to a creek, and a dirt road.
 We were able to clean our muddy legs in the creek; CareFree just waded in with her boots to clean the mud off them as well.
 (I figured the mud would wash off my boots either in the rain, or the next farm field we walked through, without soaking them in the process.)
 I swapped my socks out, putting on a dry pair, which made my feet happy for at least a little while, until they started absorbing moisture from my wet boots.

 After a longish break, we continued down the dirt road, which took us past farms.
-On one of the, a rancher was out working in a cow pen; we waved at him as we passed, and he rode over on his horse to chat with us.
+On one of them, a rancher was out working in a cow pen; we waved at him as we passed, and he rode over on his horse to chat with us.
 It was a fun conversation, and CareFree was particularly impressed with how he drove the conversation to include everyone roughly equally — us, and three other hikers who were just behind us on the road.
 (I forget exactly how it came up, but I was able to bring up the unusual fact that Maryland’s state sport is jousting.)

 About 10 km of road walking in total, including a half-hour stretch on a minor highway, brought us to our destination for the day, Jo’s Funny Farm.
 Jo is a farmer, who has been letting hikers camp on her property, started when one showed up unexpectedly ten years ago.
-Because there weren’t a whole lot of hikers here today (six in total), we all got to stay in the garage, which was fantastic, since it meant one of us had to set up tents in the rain.
+Because there weren’t a whole lot of hikers here today (six in total), we all got to stay in the garage, which was fantastic, since it meant none of us had to set up tents in the rain.
 Jo charges a nominal fee for that and a shower (which was excellent), and a bit more for an optional dinner or breakfast (we opted just for dinner).

 Besides us, there were two northbounders completing their hike from 2021, that were already there when we arrived.
 The three hikers right behind us went past, apparently going to another trail angel further up the road.
 (There’s no place to camp anywhere nearby.)
 Later, Jess arrived, and Jackie arrived after 10 pm; they had camped at Kaniwhaniwha Campsite yesterday, and had gone up and over Pirongia in a day (all day, in Jackie’s case).
 They had no views at all today, making the trail for them today a very large PUD — pointless up and down.